Ziaw/ilove-tracing/README.md

 ## Pass request_id header from incoming requests to outgoing requests.

-If this options turned on (default if `config.enabled?`) then header `X-Request-Id` from incoming http requests
+If this options turned on (default if `config.enabled?`) then header `X-Request-Id` from incoming http requests passed to outgoing.

 ## Development